planetrenox/solve-existence/readme.md

-Existential crisis: Why is there anything instead of nothing, and why isn't there nothing instead of everything
+Existential crisis: Why is there anything instead of nothing, and why isn't there nothing instead of everything?

+First understand why these questions are important before reading.

 Any and all answers will break existence but one.
+I will be solving existence in this writing.

 They say the answer is hidden in the question.
 So how is it that we simply can’t solve existence?
 Current attempts currently don’t come close
 No; science, physics, medicine, quantum mechanics—appear to be stuck in an endless loop, offering no solutions to this crisis.
 These disciplines, lead us down a path of reductionism — do you think that if you identified